Food Swaps For People with Diabetesby Yumhee Park Content Producer

-If you or a loved one has diabetes, you know that living with a strict diet can sometimes bring cravings you can’t seem to control.
+If you or a loved one has diabetes, you know that living with a restrictive diet can sometimes bring cravings you can’t seem to control.
 And that can lead to binge eating.
-But here are some healthy alternatives for the next time the cravings hit.
+Healthcentral found some healthy alternatives for the next time the cravings hit.

 Instead of sweets try fruit

 Sweet tooth struggle is real.
 It’s tempting to grab a chocolate bar when you need a pick-me-up, but that’s not doing the body any good.
-Instead, try some fruit, such as berries and peaches, with some lightly sweetened almond milk.
+Instead, try some fruit, such as berries and peaches, with some unsweetened almond milk.
 That’s a much better alternative that will satisfy your craving and also give you some energy.
-If you must have chocolate occasionally, make it dark chocolate–it’s heart healthy!
+If you want to splurge on chocolate occasionally, try and small serving of dark chocolate–it’s heart healthy!

 Instead of frying, try baking

 While comfort food may provide warmth to the soul, the long-term effects on your body outweigh the instant gratification.
-Avoid frying food and bake instead.
-Not only is it less effort in the kitchen, but baking foods often requires little oil or butter, resulting in a healthier meal.
-The next time you want some fried chicken, try seasoning chicken legs and stick them in the oven for a healthy dinner that will be ready in an hour.
+Avoid frying and bake instead.
+Not only is it less effort in the kitchen, but baking requires little oil or butter, resulting in a healthier meal.
+The next time you want some fried chicken, try seasoning chicken breasts and bake them in the oven for a healthy dinner.
+Air fryers provide a great alternative to frying- they give you the taste of fried food without the added oil.

 Carbs and bread in particular have gotten such a bad rap these days that folks are ditching them altogether.
-But whole wheat bread, rice, and pasta are good alternatives that help you feel full longer.
-It’s important, of course, to enjoy these options in moderation, but there is no need to nix them from your diet if bread, rice, and pasta are staples you enjoy.
+But whole grain bread, rice, and pasta contain fiber, protein, and vitamins that can be part of a healthy diet for diabetes.
+It’s important to include them in your carbohydrate counting and meal planning, but they do not need to be eliminated from your diet altogether.

-Did you know those butter substitutes that are supposedly healthy without compromising taste can contain a lot of trans fats?
-Instead of using fake butter alternatives, try the super fruit, avocado.
+Did you know those butter substitutes that are supposedly healthy without compromising taste can contain a lot of trans fats, which can be harmful for heart health?
+Instead of using imitation butter, try the super fruit, avocado.
 Avocado can be used instead of butter in all sorts of recipes.
 The next time you get questioned about the secret ingredient in your brownies, rest assured that your avocado secret is safe with us.

 Instead of a bag of potato chips, try veggie versions